 You might see the term ETF and think, “What in the world is Hogan talking about?”
 That’s why I want to do a breakdown of ETFs vs. mutual funds, so that you can decide for yourself which option is best for you and make the right call.

 You should never invest in anything you don’t understand.
 You can’t delegate your financial future, people!
 Let’s get to the bottom of this debate.

 What Is a Mutual Fund?

-When an investor buys a mutual fund, they contribute to a pool of money to be managed by a team of investment professionals.
-That team selects the mix of stocks, bonds, money market accounts, etc. in the mutual fund.
+When an investor (like you and me) buys a mutual fund, they contribute to a pool of money managed by a team of investment professionals.
+That team selects the mix of stocks, bonds, money market accounts and other options in the mutual fund.
 The goal of having someone actively managing the fund is to benefit from their expertise and beat average market returns.
 Plus, mutual funds are the best way to spread out your investment risk, or what’s known as diversification.

 - Growth and Income

 Spreading out your money over these four types of funds helps you diversify (fancy word for “don’t put all your eggs in one basket”).
 Diversification helps you avoid the risks that come with investing in single stocks while using the power of the stock market to grow your retirement fund.
 The last thing you want is to have all your eggs in one basket!

 Like mutual funds, exchange-traded funds give investors a chance to pool their money together so they can invest in a variety of companies.
 Just like their name suggests, ETFs are funds that are traded on a stock market exchange.
 They’re basically a cross between mutual funds and stocks.